InhaKMS/HuPo-AnT/README.md

 ## Introduction
-This repository provides a collection of tools for editing and creating CrowdPose-style datasets.
+This repository provides a collection of tools for editing and creating CrowdPose-style datasets. <br>
 It is specialized for handling images in crowd scenarios, allowing easy modification and utilization of existing CrowdPose data.